plant-emotion/plant-emotion/_posts/2020-06-27-alternative-modeling.md

 - *Maybe also use wingtips (aka leaves) to track.*
 - Flapping in spatial phase indicates that wing of a following bird goes up and down tracking the path through the air previously described by the bird ahead.
 The following bird benefits from consistently flapping into the upwash region from the preceding bird, presumably reducing the power requirements for weight support.
 - Temporal phasing of flapping relates to streamwise and spanwise position.
 This indicates remarkable awareness of, and ability to respond to, the wing path and thereby the spatial wake structure of nearby flock-mates.
-- Method: Birds (equipped in Zoo Vienna) with Data loggers (GPS 5 Hz.
+- Method: Birds (equipped in Zoo Vienna) with Data loggers (GPS 5 Hz).
 - Initial Data Processing: Interpolation replaced missing values in the GPS; GPS and accelerometer data were passed through a fourth-order Butterworth filter. *Maybe use this for the bfill and ffill.*
 - For centroid calculus of the flock, MATLAB function ‘centroid’ was used which calculates the centroid of a polygon.
 The MATLAB centroid function treated each bird as a point of a polygon, and determined the centroid for each time point. *Use Python OpenCV cv2.approxPolyDP()*